Selar boops

 Selar boops, the oxeye scad, is a species of ray-finned fish in the family Carangidae, the scads, jacks and trevallies.
 It is found in the Indo-Pacific.
 It is an important species for fisheries in some parts of its range.

 Description

 Adults can grow up to 25 cm but usually grow up to 22 cm.
 They have 9 dorsal spines, 23 to 25 dorsal soft rays, 3 anal spines, and 19 to 21 anal soft rays.
 This fish is silvery blue with a horizontal yellow line going through the middle.
-It grows to a maximum tital length of 26 cm.
+It grows to a maximum total length of 26 cm.
 It has a large eye which takes up around a third of the head and its specific name, boops refers to this feature being a compound of bo meaning "ox" and ops meaning "eye".

 Distribution

 Its range in the Indian Ocean is from Sri Lanka and eastern India to the Andaman Sea, Southeast Asia, and north western Australia.
 Other populations occur in the Pacific Ocean around Southeast Asia, northern Australia, various Pacific islands, and Central America.